AlgoNode/algorand-node-running/monitoring/alerting.md

 ### InfluxDB Alerting

 *Draft*

-In the left menu, select the Alerts
+In the left menu, select Alerts and configure a Threshold Check.

-Threshold Check
+<strong>Define Query</strong>

-Define Query:
+Select your bucket, find and select the measurement you want to be alerted on, in this example we're using the "algod_tx_pool_count" measurement.
-Select your bucket, and find and select "algod_tx_pool_count" measurement.
-Select the gauge field.
-Change the Aggregate to Last.
+Our example we'll select the gauge field and change the aggregate type to 'Last'.

-Configure Check:
+<strong>Configure Check</strong>

 Schedule every 5s, Offset 0s
 Critical above 100
 Warning above 80